liefkeannabelle/maky/design/functional-design.md

 3. High complexity of social features <br>
 **Risk:** In our current design, there are a large number of social features (posting learning updates, reactions, jam groups, group formation).
 Depending on the difficulty of implementation, it may not be feasible to implement these all at a satisfactory level.
 It is also possible that, even with satisifactory implementation, the user experience is overwhelming and certain features are not contributing a net positive. <br>
 **Mitigation:** If run into these problems, we plan to scale down the scope of ChordConnect to focus on learning concepts as this is the primary functionality and value of our app.
-To make this possible, we will construct a tiered list of concepts with respect to the order in which we would cut them.
-This would allow us to decrease complexity of implementation or experience will sacrificing the least amount of value possible.s
+To make this possible, we will identify the order in which features would be removed from our design plan.
+To deteremine this ordering -- as well as the ordering of our implementation--, we created [dependency graph](./visuals/dependency-graph.png) which showcases the ways in which different features depend on the existence of others.
+This would allow us to decrease complexity of implementation or experience will sacrificing the least amount of value possible.